rogerbinns/apsw/doc/couchdb.rst

   It is intended that you can use the virtual table with large databases.
 For example development and profiling were done with a 200,000 document database using over 2GB of storage.
-If you are dealing with just a handful of documents then you'll likely find `Futon <http://couchdb.apache.org/screenshots.html>`__ a better fit.

   This means that behind the scenes the CouchDB `bulk API
   <http://wiki.apache.org/couchdb/HTTP_Bulk_Document_API>`__ is used.